What is Medically Frail?

 - Federal Title attached to our Healthy Indiana Plan

-- For people who are not legally disabled or who are but failed the income or resource guidelines for Medicaid
+- For people who are not legally disabled but need extra benefits or who are but failed the income or resource guidelines for Medicaid

 - Given to clients with physician, mental or emotional conditions including substance abuse